 - Planning mainly to holiday with work as a secondary goal.

-- Have no dependents travelling with them unless also on a working holiday visa.
+- Have no dependants travelling with them unless also on a working holiday visa.

 - Have sufficient funds for the applicants journey to Japan.

-Working in Japan gives you a brand new perspective on what life there is like and gains you skills that are invaluable when you return back to your home country.
+Working in Japan gives you a brand new perspective on what life there is like and you acquire skills that are invaluable and essential when you return back to your home country.

 What kind of jobs can I do?

-With the Japanese working holiday visa your options are numerous, you can pick from almost any job you want to work whilst in Japan.
-Japan is a very varied place and as such, the job you work could depend on where you base yourself, this can help you pick where you want to be based depending on the work you would like to do in Japan.
+With the Japanese working holiday visa your options are numerous; you can pick from almost any job you want whilst in Japan.
+Japan is an extensive country and you have various options of where you want to be based.

 Japanese Working Holiday Visa Obligations